Idea-Pool/aws-testing/docs/aws_tools.md

 The AWS CDK is used for defining and provisioning AWS resources specifically for testing purposes, managing and automating infrastructure configuration for testing, and testing infrastructure changes and deployments in a controlled manner.

-Types: The AWS CDK is particularly relevant for infrastructure testing, integration testing, and system testing.
-It allows developers to define and provision AWS resources in a structured manner and test the infrastructure changes before deployment.
+The AWS CDK is particularly relevant for infrastructure testing, integration testing, and system testing.

 {: .more }
 <https://aws.amazon.com/cdk>{:target="_blank"}